grithin/php-route-rewrite/README.md

 -	'regex': applies regex pattern matching

 		Note,  the regex-match-groups from the last matched rule  are saved to $route->regexMatch.
 Regex groups are created by using this syntax: `(?<id>[0-9]*)`.

+## Notes
+Route expects at least one file excluding a primary `_control.php` file.
+If some route will end on the primary `_control.php`, you must either exit or catch and dispense the RouteException.